nojronatron/nojronatron.github.io/continuing-education/dotnet-async-await-notes.md

 [Async/Await - Best Practices in Asynchronous Programming](https://learn.microsoft.com/en-us/archive/msdn-magazine/2013/march/async-await-best-practices-in-asynchronous-programming)

 Stephen Cleary [adds a great response to a StackOverflow question](https://stackoverflow.com/questions/13489065/best-practice-to-call-configureawait-for-all-server-side-code) that is worth reviewing, especially in the context of (now legacy) ASP.NET.

+Read more about the Task-based Asynchrounous Pattern [TAP in .NET: Introduction and overview on MSDN](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap?redirectedfrom=MSDN).

 ## Footer